9001/copyparty/README.md

 ### self-destruct

-uploads can be given a lifetime,  afer which they expire / self-destruct
+uploads can be given a lifetime,  after which they expire / self-destruct

 the feature must be enabled per-volume with the `lifetime` [upload rule](#upload-rules) which sets the upper limit for how long a file gets to stay on the server